vai-sys/Map-Profile/README.md

-# MERN Project with Context API for Global State Management
+# MERN Project with Map

 ## Project Overview
 This is a full-stack web application built using the **MERN (MongoDB, Express, React, Node.js)** stack.
 The project utilizes **Context API** for global state management.